SoftwareHeritage/swh-fuse/benchmark/README.md

 ## ⚠️ Biases

- * there's much external activity on the distributed scratch (sustained multi GB/s read/writes by other users) so that can slow down the graph or objstorage.
+ * there's _much_ external activity on the distributed scratch: sustained multi GB/s read/writes by other users.
+That can slow down the objstorage or (as we'll see) graph access.
  * not sure if mounting in a namespace and accessing it via `/proc` impacts performance
- * TheStackV2 filtered _many_ contents from the listed origins - **75% queries to our storage (digestmap) raise an E_NOTFOUND, this is off-loading the objstorage artificially.**
+ * TheStackV2 filtered _many_ contents from listed origins - **75% queries to our storage (digestmap) raise an E_NOTFOUND!
+This is off-loading the objstorage artificially.**

 ## 📈 Key result: ~10 origins/second/machine

 On average, analyzing one origin took 36s, including
  * ~0.5s waiting for digestmap
  * ~5s waiting for objstorage
- * ~37s waiting for the graph - that's _too much_, probably unbalanced by the 3 times where processes had to wait for the graph for a long time - during almost vertical bars below:
+ * ~37s waiting for the graph,

+Those numbers add up to more than the average duration... probably unbalanced by the 3 short periods when processes had to wait for the graph for a _long_ time - ie. when the blue bars below are almost vertical:

 ![waitingtimes_take1](2025-06-20-2000 workers/waitingtimes_take1.png)
 ![waitingtimes_take2](2025-06-20-2000 workers/waitingtimes_take2.png)

 ## 🔍 Detailed results

-(see also `2025-06-20-bench2-take{1,2}.ipynb` in this folder)

 At the very beginning, starting 200 FUSE mounts at the same time causes a weird load peak on worker nodes (during less than an minute).
 We could probably start more per machine, but should take care of shuffling their start time.